Momentum is nothing without wins - Root

 But Robinson, 28, took part in a training session where it was apparent he was not fully fit.

-Somerset's Craig Overton is likely to return in place of fellow seamer Matt Fisher.
+Somerset's Craig Overton returns in place of fellow seamer Matt Fisher in the only changed to the team from the second Test.

 Root uncertain on retaining captaincy for summer Tests